(This page revised August 5, 2022)

 If the pen has never been worked on, the O-ring will be the original one, and it is likely to have ossified.
 (Many, but not all, of the original O-rings are made of white rubber.)
 If this is the case, you will need to chip the O-ring out of the groove with the tip of the X-acto knife.

 CAUTIONChip the O-ring out with extra care.
 If the knife slips, it can dig into the plastic of the O-ring groove, and this will compromise the sealing ability of the O-ring and groove.
-If you were really pushing hard, it can also penetrate the barrel wall, making a hole visible from the outside.
+The O-ring grooves in many Touchdown pens havea a very thin wall.
+It’s easy to go too far and penettrate the wall, making a hole visible from the outside.

 NoteIt is important not to reuse the Point Holder Gasket or O-ring that you removed during disassembly.
 Even if they look fine and feel pliable, they’re not all right.
 They are worn or partially ossified, or both, and they will allow air to leak.
 The leak might not be apparent now; but a month, or a year, from now, it will be there.